Katja Schumann: Personal life

 Schumann has two children with Paul Binder, Katherine (b.
 1985) and Max (b.
 1987).
 Max was born in her family's RV, without a doctor or midwife present, after Schumann performed two shows earlier that day, experiencing "a couple of contractions during the act."
-Said Schumann at the time, "I caught him before he hit the floor.
+She had gone into labor about two hours before showtime, but told nobody.
+Said Schumann of the birth, "I caught him before he hit the floor.
 He quacked and snorted a little and I thought, 'this boy looks just fine to me!' so I tucked him in with me under my bathrobe and waited for the midwives to arrive."
 Max was born on a Wednesday, and Schumann took off the Thursday morning circus show before returning to perform that evening.